FallenMax/a18n/README.md

   - **Wrap** texts with translation calls (`a18n wrap`).
 (English and CJK texts are currently supported)
   - **Extract** texts from translation calls (`a18n extract`)
   - **Check** for untranslated text in code and resources (`a18n check`)
-  - **Replace** untranslated text in code with translated ones (`a18n replace`)
+  - **Replace** untranslated text with translations (`a18n replace`)
-  - **Purge** remove translation calls and imports (`a18n purge`)
+  - **Purge** translation calls and imports (`a18n purge`)
   - Supports dynamic texts in ES6 Template Strings
   - Supports TypeScript
-  - Supports React, or any framework that uses JSX
+  - Supports React and any JSX framework
-  - Provides context for texts with the `module` they belong to
+  - Provides context for texts with the corresponding module
-  - Ignores lines or files with annotation comments
-  - Preserves original code formatting while minimizing modifications to code as much as possible (although using [prettier](https://github.com/prettier/prettier) is still recommended)
 - Runtime
-  - Translates static and dynamic texts using provided locale resources
+  - Translates both static and dynamic texts using provided locale resources
-  - Small (~200 lines of code)
+  - Small - only ~200 lines of code
-  - Fast - dynamic texts are compiled into a template on the first run
+  - Optimized for performance - dynamic texts are compiled into a template on the first run for maximum speed.

 ## Getting Started